ehtbanton/Exammer/USER_MANAGEMENT.md

 1. Check server logs for errors
 2. Verify JSON syntax with a JSON validator
 3. Ensure the file is saved
-4. Wait up to 5 seconds for file watcher to detect changes
+4. Changes should apply within 250ms (file watcher debounce time)

 ### File Keeps Resetting